Gastric/Stomach

 Referral to a specialist

-Who is more likely to get Gastric/Stomach Cancer
+Who is more likely to get oesophageal cancer

 Anyone can get stomach cancer.
 It’s not always clear what causes it.